mouseless/mouseless.org/contents/lets-meet.md

 ## Let's meet

-We believe the key to build a long-term partnership is the eagerness to meet new people anytime anywhere.
+Feel free to arrange a meeting with us anytime if you'd like to explore working together.

 :br